dozmorovlab/HiCcompare/README.md

 head(hic.table)
 ```

-Refer to the `HiCdiff` vignette for full usage instructions.
-For a full explanation of the methods used in `HiCdiff` see the manuscript [here](https://doi.org/10.1101/147850).
+Refer to the `HiCcompare` vignette for full usage instructions.
+For a full explanation of the methods used in `HiCcompare` see the manuscript [here](https://doi.org/10.1101/147850).

 To view the usage vignette:

-`browseVignettes("HiCdiff")`
+`browseVignettes("HiCcompare")`

 ## Additional Vignettes

-The `HiCdiff` paper included several supplemental files that showcase some of the usage and reasoning behind the methods.
+The `HiCcompare` paper included several supplemental files that showcase some of the usage and reasoning behind the methods.
 Below are the titles and brief descriptions of each of these vignettes along with links to the compiled `.pdf` and the source `.Rmd` files.

 **Normalization method comparison.**